dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

-As part of the null safety release, errors for local variables are specified to take into account **definite assignment** and **definite unassignment** (see the secontion on Definite Assignment below).
+As part of the null safety release, errors for local variables are specified to take into account **definite assignment** and **definite unassignment** (see the section on Definite Assignment below).

 In all cases in this section, errors that are described as occurring on reads of a variable are intended to apply to all form of reads, including indirectly as